erickbytes/divbull/divbull.com/content/blog/Stocks-I-Bought-and-Sold-Recently.md

 **META**

 Sold a chunk of Meta shares to raise money.
 Bullish on their ads business and ability to use AI to improve its effectiveness.
-Facebook, Whatsapp and Instagram.
 Meta is flashing cash to build an AI superteam.
-Who knows how it will shake out, but Meta will be there competing with AI.
+Who knows how itwill shake out, but Meta will be there competing with AI.
 Lightened position because I needed extra cash.
+Facebook, Whatsapp and Instagram:
-Believe we will see Meta stock at $1000 per share someday.
+4 billion people use at least 1 of their apps a day according to their Q1 earnings call.
+I believe we will see Meta stock at $1000 per share someday.

 Sold: 3 Shares